-We created projects such as Asia’s tallest mural, a pop-up exhibition opening on the same weekend on six continents and recently focus our efforts on the global performance project Silence Was Golden.
+In our various collaborations, we have spearheaded projects such as Asia’s tallest mural and a pop-up exhibition that opened on the same weekend on six continents.
+Recently we have focused our efforts on the global performance project Silence Was Golden.

-So far, we produced 400+ performances and 40+ exhibitions in 101 countries to date and became the most visited arts non-profit online.
+So far, we have produced over 400 performances and 40 exhibitions in 101 countries.
+In 2018 we became the most visited online not-for-profit arts organization.

 Public Delivery was founded by Martin Schulze.